imharris24/RockPaperScissors-JS/README.md

 ## How to run this application?

-- Download application folder from this repository.
+- Download src folder from this repository.
 - Open index.html with any browser.